-When non-nil AUCTEX will automatically display a help text whenever an error is encountered using TeX-next-error (C-c).
+When non-nil AUCT_EX will automatically display a help text whenever an error is encountered using TeX-next-error (C-c).

-4.4 Checking for problems
+7.4 Checking for problems

-Running TeX or IATeX will only find regular errors in the document, not examples of bad style.
+Running TEX or IATEX will only find regular errors in the document, not examples of bad style.
 Furthermore, description of the errors may often be confusing.
-The utility lacheck can be used to find style errors, such as forgetting to escape the space after an abbreviation or using '...' instead of '\ldots' and many other problems like that.
+The utility lacheck can be used to find style errors, such as forgetting to escape the space after an abbreviation or using '...' instead of 'ldots' and many other problems like that.
 You start lacheck with C-c C-c Check (RET).
-The result will be a list of errors in the '\compilation\' buffer.
+The result will be a list of errors in the 'compilation' buffer.
 You can go through the errors with C-x ' (next-error, see section "Compilation" in The Emacs Editor), which will move point to the location of the next error.

 Another newer program which can be used to find errors is chktex.
 It is much more configurable than lacheck, but doesn't find all the problems lacheck does, at least in its default configuration.
-You must install the programs before using them, and for chktex you must also modify TeX-command-list.
+You must install the programs before using them, and for chktex you may also need modify TeX-command-list unless you use its lacheck compatibility wrapper.
 You can get lacheck from '<URL:ftp://ftp.ctan.org/tex-archive/support/lacheck/>' or alternatively chktex from '<URL:ftp://ftp.ctan.org/tex-archive/support/chktex/>'.
-Search for 'chktex' in 'tex.el' to see how to switch between them.

-4.5 Controlling the output
+7.5 Controlling the output

-A number of commands are available for controlling the output of an application running under AUCTEX
+A number of commands are available for controlling the output of an application running under $AUCT{FX}$